 Version : 4.2

 Approved by : The Information Governance Steering Group

 1.1 Imperial College needs to collect, store and process personal data in order to carry out its functions and activities.
-The College is a Controller for most of the personal data it processes and is committed to full compliance with the applicable data protection legislation including Data Protection Act 2018, which came into effect May 2018, and the EU or UK-specific version (as applicable) of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data (referred to as the “GDPR”) and all legislation enacted in the UK in respect of the protection of personal data as well as the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+The College is a Controller for most of the personal data it processes and is committed to full compliance with the applicable data protection legislation including Data Protection Act 2018, which came into effect May 2018, and the EU or UK-specific version (as applicable) of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data (referred to as the “GDPR”) as well as the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 1.2 This policy should be read in conjunction with the College’s Information Security Policy and related Codes of Practice.
 These provide more detailed guidance on the correct handling of personal data and together with this policy are an integral part of the overall information governance framework of the College.

 The codes of practice linked to the policy are:

 |DP_C02||Access to Personal Data by Subjects|

 |DP_C06||Internal Data Sharing and Integration|

 1.3 The College’s Data Protection Officer is responsible for informing and advising the College and its staff on its data protection obligations, and for monitoring compliance with those obligations and with the College’s policies.
 If you have any questions or comments about the content of this policy or if you need further information, you should contact the Data Protection Officer via email at firstname.lastname@example.org.